 Ruth believes in access to quality healthcare.
 She has worked as a grant-writer for Planned Parenthood of Northern New England raising funds to support access to women’s health services, and as Director of the Addison County Open Door Clinic providing free medical care to uninsured Vermonters.

 By running and serving in the legislature, Ruth is leading by example.
 From 2015 to 2019, she was Executive Director of Emerge Vermont, which recruits and trains Democratic women to run for public office.
-Ruth also regularly talks with student groups about civics and democratic engagement, and has brought groups to the Statehouse to meet with legislators and be active participants in democracy.
-During the off-session, Ruth often teaches a course on Women in U.S. Electoral Politics at Middlebury College.
+Ruth also regularly talks with students about civics and democratic engagement, and has brought groups to the Statehouse to meet with legislators and be active participants in democracy.
+During the off-session, Ruth often teaches a course on Women in U.S. Electoral Politics at Middlebury College..

 Ruth’s family loves to play music and games, cook and eat good food, travel, and take part in school and community activities.
 Ruth is happiest when she’s making pizza for family and friends, leading a community meeting, or exploring new places.
 She loves hiking and snowshoeing, planting trees, and curling up with a good book.

 Ruth and her three siblings grew up in a small town in rural central New York, where her family lived for several years on a farm raising various animals.
 Ruth spent much of her childhood riding horses, working on local farms, and being a student leader.
 Her mother was a teacher and her father was a state civil servant.

 Ruth left home to attend Oberlin College in Ohio and then the LBJ School of Public Affairs at University of Texas-Austin.
 After over a decade in the Midwest and South, Ruth moved back to the Northeast in 2002 to raise her family and put down roots in Vermont.